 Snyder: I’ll speak as a community member: I want the community to be really proud of itself.
 We have an opportunity to showcase ourselves around the world, but we also have a chance to showcase the community to ourselves.
 I want the community to walk away thinking, “Wow, look what we did!”

 Fahrenkopf: Let me do clean-up here.
 [The commission does this] as an educational function.
 We are hopeful that, when this is over, those people who watched it in person or on television or on their computers have learned something about the candidates and that what they’ve learned can contribute to their being good citizens and going out and voting.
 That’s number one.

 And there’s more

 Wondering when politicians began dressing down on the campaign trail?
 How gaffes have plagued presidential hopefuls?
 Or why Nevada is such an oft-visited state?
 The UNLV News Center has been interviewing our experts, capturing student experiences, and digging into some off-beat election history.
-Read the stories online or visit the debate website.
+Read the stories online.